maxim-polyakov/Misa_bot/README.md

     2) tokenizers
           a) The tokenizer for this LSTM model

-  Also architecture contains a SistersMemory database which contains samples for model's trainings.
+  Also architecture contains SistersMemory - general database which contains samples for models' trainings.